-Small charities are specialists, working in a particular field like HIV or suicide prevention.
+Small charities are specialists, working in a particular field like HIV or anti-bullying.
 That means they’re experts in what they do.
 Because they’re small they can work quickly and responsively to needs without the bureaucracy and politics of larger organisations.

 Dandelion Time uses the therapeutic potential of the natural world to help vulnerable children to achieve lasting positive change.